 43.1.
 Filing a claim with the ICAS does not suspend the implementation of the last decision taken by the PHL legal body.

 43.2.
 Notwithstanding the foregoing, the ICAS may, on request of any of the parties, order the filing of the claim to have suspensive effect.

-PHL Sports India Private Limited shall be at the disposal of the legal bodies for the performance of administrative and organisational tasks.
+Bluesport Entertainment Private Limited shall be at the disposal of the legal bodies for the performance of administrative and organizational tasks.
 The participation in proceedings (including attendance at hearings) of administrative staff having no authority to pass decisions is permitted.

 45.1.
 The legal bodies and their members are independent and not bound by any instructions.

 45.2.
 A member of a legal body shall be deemed prejudiced in any case in which that franchisee’s own team or an official or a player is involved.